In England, Christmas is a time for family, friends, and good food. Here are some facts about how this holiday is celebrated in this country.

 Firstly, the Christmas pudding.
 This was originally made with meat, not fruit.
 Minced meat, to be precise.
 It wasn’t until the Victorian era that fruit began to be used as a main ingredient.

-See also Facts about electronic engineering?
+See also Facts about earths moon?

 Similarly, mince pies also originally contained meat.
 Minced beef, to be precise.
 It was only during the reign of King Charles I that the pies began to be made with fruit.
 This was most likely due to the fact that beef was quite expensive at the time.